supportMDriven/MDrivenComponents/README.md

 All these Models, Components and Snippets are accessible with in the [Turnkey Live Editor](https://wiki.mdriven.net/Documentation:TK_Live_View) of the [MDriven Designer](https://mdriven.net/downloads).

 ## Sys Patterns
-These are Models and Classes starting the Prefix 'Sys' that provide built-in MDriven features.
+These are Models and Classes starting the Prefix 'Sys' that provide access to built-in MDriven features.
 The Models and their Classes are recognized by the MDriven Turnkey and MDriven Server.

 These include: